Loading

 Automation is a major draw for workflow management software of any kind, and both of these products have it in spades.

-Salesforce's automation and AI tools are, as you'd probably guess, focused on lead nurturing and sales-related tasks.
+Salesforce's automation tools are, as you'd probably guess, focused on lead nurturing and sales-related tasks.
 You can build macros for handling common actions, set up triggers for automating action sequences when leads or agents take defined actions, generate smart workflows, leverage machine learning to get insights into customer behavior and internal processes, and even generate content across channels automatically via its Einstein GPT offering.

 Screenshot of Saleforce's automation flow.